 You may have heard that a 15-20% tip is standard, and that’s a great guideline.
 However, a tip should always reflect the quality of service you received.
 It’s not a one-size-fits-all rule.
 Was your driver on time for your important corporate event?
 Was the vehicle immaculate?
 Did they handle your luggage with care or help you with a special request?
 If your chauffeur was professional, courteous, and made your experience special, a tip on the higher end of the scale (or even more) is a fantastic way to show your gratitude.

-When Should You Adjust the Tip?
+When Should You Adjust Your Limo Tip?

 While the 15-20% rule is a solid starting point, think of it as a guideline, not a hard-and-fast rule.
 Your tip is a direct reflection of your experience, and you have the flexibility to adjust it based on the quality of service you receive.
 Tipping is your way of communicating appreciation, so it makes sense that the amount would change depending on the situation.
 Whether your driver went the extra mile or the service fell short of expectations, you can use the tip to acknowledge the reality of your ride.
 It’s about being fair to both your chauffeur and yourself.